davidson-consulting/vjoule/book/src/getting_started/first_tests.md

 vJoule CLI is conveniently called `vjoule`.
 You can use it to estimate the energy consumption of a given command, like this:

 ```
+$ # Here, ls is not a subcommand of vjoule
+$ # We mesure the energy consummed by the ls command execution
 $ vjoule ls
 ```